hbmorrison/qmk_users_flexkey/readme.md

 and the `E` key makes the outer columns on the left side of the keyboard available.

+The modifier keys are organised vertically on the outside columns so that they can be pressed along with the extended layer keys.
+The extended layers also define the corresponding modifier keys in the same places, so you can be relaxed about when you hold down modifiers in relation to the layer keys themselves.

 The second way is to use combos.

 ![Combo Keys](https://i.imgur.com/mH2OTHz.png)